BastiaanvdB/Image-wasstraat-PoC/README.md

 #### 6. Let Clair Finish Loading Database

 Clair may take some time to load its database.
-Please be patient during this process.
+Please be patient during this process(Get some coffee).

 ### GitLab Setup

 #### 1. Connect the Runner

-Ensure your GitLab Runner is properly connected to your GitLab instance.
+Ensure your GitLab Runner is properly connected to the GitLab instance.

 #### 2. Load in the Pipelines

-Import the pipelines into your GitLab project.
+Import the pipelines into the GitLab project.

 #### 3. Setup the Pipeline Tags